Quasinormal modes of an electrically charged Kalb-Ramond black hole: Introduction

 Since black holes with an axion hair have long been studied, a Lorentz invariant KR-induced axion-KR solution was soon suggested in Ref.~\cite{induced-KR}.
 A non-minimal coupling of the KR action inspired by superstring theory also appears to admit an axion hair.

 It was not until about 15 years ago that research began on a KR-field-induced spontaneous LV model~\cite{action1}.
 Note that the ``preferred direction'' picture no longer applies in the model discussed here~\cite{explicit-LV}.
 More recently, a static and spherically symmetric black hole solution was derived within this framework under the assumption of a non-dynamical KR field---implying that the field possesses only a specific VEV configuration~\cite{KR-BH}.
 Shortly thereafter, the same group proposed an electrically charged spherically symmetric KR black hole solution~\cite{KR-EM-BH}.
 Reference~\cite{KR-BH2} addresses the more general case of static, neutral, spherically symmetric black holes, and the authors subsequently extended this work to slowly rotating KR black holes later~\cite{KR-BH-rotate}.
+Various aspects of these black hole solutions such as the evaporation process have been extensively studied~\cite{Filho1,Filho2,Filho3,Filho4}.
+Ref.~\cite{FilhoBH} presents a new regular black hole solution within the framework of a non–commutative gauge theory applied to KR gravity.